Every Indian immensely proud today: PM Modi after Chandrayaan-2 launch

 The spacecraft took off at 2.43 pm, exactly a week after the mission was aborted after a technical snag was detected less than an hour before the launch.

-In the run-up to the launch, the Indian Space Research Organisation (ISRO), on its Twitter, gave regular updates about preparations.
+In the run-up to the launch, the ISRO, on its Twitter, put out regular updates about preparations.

 ISRO had successfully completed the launch rehearsal of the Chandrayaan-2 mission on Saturday.